20% off your first purchase with code: SHOP24

 Create an Effective Classroom Behavior Management Plan in 4 Easy Steps

-Whether you're a new teacher or a veteran struggling with a difficult class, there are 4 simple steps you can take to create an effective classroom behavior management plan and transform your classroom environment.
+Whether you’re a new teacher or a veteran struggling with a difficult class, there are four simple steps you can take to create an effective classroom behavior management plan and transform your classroom environment.

 Creating Your Classroom Behavior Management Plan

-Step 1 - Classroom Rules
+➡️ Step 1 – Classroom Rules

-Rules, on the other hand, are specific behaviors that focus on creating a safe classroom that is conducive to learning.
+Rules are specific behaviors that focus on creating a safe classroom that is conducive to learning.
 They should be taught right at the beginning of the year and followed starting on day one.
-Some examples of classroom rules that you might consider are:

 • Ask for permission before leaving your seat